heidielmiaus/osdu-bicep/docs/pipelines.md

 It's essential to catch as many problems before a single resource is deployed to real infrastructure.
 There are a lot of tools and techniques that can be leveraged to catch functional or syntactical problems depending on your authoring language and platform.

+#### Prettier

+A [node project](https://prettier.io/) for properly formatting code files that follows an opinionated pattern will be used to check formatting of files.

 #### PSRule for Azure

 An interesting project for performing pre/post validation of Azure Resources against the [Well Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) is [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure/).
 Over [200 rules](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/) will be evaluated against your Arm template, ranging from Security configuration to naming conventions.